richbibby/catalyst-center-mcp/README.md

 - `authenticate`: Authenticates with Cisco Catalyst Center and returns a token
 - `fetch_devices`: Fetches a list of devices from Cisco Catalyst Center
+- `fetch_interfaces`: Fetches interface information for a specific device

 ## Contributing